samersultan/SysAdmin-Tool-List/README.md

 **04 / 19 / 2019**

 * Added a nifty Win 10 GPO tool to admin tools
-* ZeroSSL added to Web Tools
+* ZeroSSL added to Web tools

 ----